MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 ---
-title: Add Functionality to an Embedded Dossier
+title: Add functionality to an embedded dossier
 description: Once you have embedded a dossier, you can use helper methods in the Embedding SDK to add other functionality.
 The topics in this section describe how to implement different kinds of functionalities with code examples.
 ---